2015/2016 Board of Directors

 Treasurer, Josh Johnson

 Raised in Redcliff Alberta until the age of 16, when I moved to Medicine Hat in July 2000.
-In 2012 I obtained my Chartered Accountant designation and am currently employed with the accounting firm of Ensminger Beck and Thompson as an associate CA. My experience at EBT and at my current position as controller at Cancarb Ltd. has afforded me the privilege of working with a diverse array of businesses within our community .
+In 2012 I obtained my Chartered Accountant designation and worked as an associate with the accounting firm of EBT Chartered Accountants as an associate for the past six years.
+My experience at EBT and at my current position as controller at Cancarb Ltd. has afforded me the privilege of working with a diverse array of businesses within our community .
 I hope to bring those experiences to the Chamber and use them to continue in developing the Chamber as a strong voice of business for Medicine Hat.
-I have been married for seven years and my wife and I have a beautiful daughter and son.
+I have been married for seven years and my wife and I have three wonderful children.
 Prior to my move to the Chamber I spent four years as the treasurer of Medicine Hat Minor Hockey.

 Past President, Chris Hellman